Illinois Sen. Dick Durbin retiring, will not run for reelection in 2026 at end of term

 Illinois Sen. Dick Durbin announced Wednesday morning he is retiring and will not run for reelection in 2026.

-In a video posted to X, Durbin said, "I truly love the job of being a United State senator, but in my heart I know it is time to pass the torch.
-So, I am announcing today I will not be seeking reelection at the end of my term."
+"I truly love the job of being a United States senator, but in my heart I know it is time to pass the torch.
+So, I am announcing today I will not be seeking reelection at the end of my term," Durbin said in a video posted to his social media accounts.

+When he finishes his current term, Durbin will be tied with former Illinois Sen. Shelby Collum, who served from 1883 to 1913, as the longest-serving U.S. senator in Illinois history.

-Durbin, who is 80, expressed his gratitude to the people of Illinois for electing him to the Senate for longer than anyone else in state history, and said he was honored by the responsibility bestowed on him.
+Durbin, 80, expressed his gratitude to the people of Illinois for electing him to the Senate for so many years, and said he was honored by the responsibility bestowed on him.

 "Right now the challenges facing our country are historic and unprecedented," he continued.
 "The threats to our democracy and our way of life are very real, and I can assure you, I'll do everything in my power to fight for Illinois and the future of our country every day of my remaining time in the Senate."